Human height: Connection to health

 In the end, being excessively tall can cause various medical problems, including cardiovascular problems, because of the increased load on the heart to supply the body with blood, and problems resulting from the increased time it takes the brain to communicate with the extremities.
-For example, Robert Wadlow, the tallest man known to verifiable history, developed trouble walking as his height increased throughout his life.
+For example, Robert Wadlow, the tallest human known to verifiable history, developed difficulty in walking as his height increased throughout his life.
 In many of the pictures of the latter portion of his life, Wadlow can be seen gripping something for support.
 Late in his life, although he died at age 22, he had to wear braces on his legs and walk with a cane; and he died after developing an infection in his legs because he was unable to feel the irritation and cutting caused by his leg braces.

 Sources are in disagreement about the overall relationship between height and longevity.
 Samaras and Elrick, in the Western Journal of Medicine, demonstrate an inverse correlation between height and longevity in several mammals including humans.
 Women whose height is under 150 cm may have a small pelvis, resulting in such complications during childbirth as shoulder dystocia.
 A study done in Sweden in 2005 has shown that there is a strong inverse correlation between height and suicide among Swedish men.

 A large body of human and animal evidence indicates that shorter, smaller bodies age more slowly, and have fewer chronic diseases and greater longevity.
 For example, a study found eight areas of support for the "smaller lives longer" thesis.
 These areas of evidence include studies involving longevity, life expectancy, centenarians, male vs. female longevity differences, mortality advantages of shorter people, survival findings, smaller body size due to calorie restriction, and within-species body size differences.
 They all support the conclusion that smaller individuals live longer in healthy environments and with good nutrition.
 However, the difference in longevity is modest.
 Several human studies have found a loss of 0.5 years/centimeter of increased height (1.2 yr/inch).
 But these findings do not mean that all tall people die young.
 Many live to advanced ages and some become centenarians.

 In medicine, height is measured to monitor child development, this is a better indicator of growth than weight in the long term.
 For older people, excessive height loss is a symptom of osteoporosis.
 Height is also used to compute indicators like body surface area or body mass index.